 - Additional Ad Hoc committees may be formed at the discretion of the President and the Executive Board.

 - The General Membership shall be open to any person who subscribes to the aims and purposes of the Corporation upon payment of dues.
 There shall be no limit upon the number of members.

 - The annual dues shall be as established from year to year by the Executive Board.
 The dues shall be payable annually on the first day of January.

 - Special meetings of the membership may be called by action of the Executive Board at any time.
-Notice of a special meeting shall be published in the local newspaper at least five days before the date for such special meeting, and shall state the reason for which the meeting has been called, by whom the meeting has been called and the business to be transacted.
+Notice of a special meeting shall be sent as specified in Article VII, Section 2 at least five days before the date for such special meeting, and shall state the reason for which the meeting has been called, by whom the meeting has been called and the business to be transacted.

 - The Secretary shall remind the Executive Board members the week prior to each Executive Board meeting.

 - Executive Board meetings may be called by the President at any time upon notification to all Board members stating the reason for the meeting.